HollyHindson/psy6422_project/README.md

 you should see the top few lines of data with headings:  'Participant', 'Intensity', 'Condition', 'sleeplatency'

+# do the statistics
+- separate variables by intensity and condition
+- find the mean of HM and LM at each intensity

 # create the plot using the code script found within the Rmarkdown page

 # generate and save the plot using the script in the Rmarkdown page